th7mo/th7mo.com/flatpak.md

 ## See also

 - The Gentoo article about [Flatpak](https://wiki.gentoo.org/wiki/Flatpak).
-- I learned about symbolic linking of Flatpak installed applications from this from a very specific [GitHub Gist](https://gist.github.com/curioswati/668e9e120ddd4b6f8d07dc28b5780d22).
+- I learned about [symbolic-link](/symbolic-link.md)ing of Flatpak installed applications from this from a very specific [GitHub Gist](https://gist.github.com/curioswati/668e9e120ddd4b6f8d07dc28b5780d22).